ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      We help social enterprises and non-profit founders develop their brands, craft impactful strategies, and create innovative solutions for businesses with a social mission.
-With a strong footprint in the media industry, we bring expertise in storytelling and engagement to amplify your impact.
+      We support mission-driven organizations in developing their brands, crafting impactful strategies, and creating culturally embedded media solutions.
+With a strong footprint in the media industry, we bring strategic thinking, cultural insight, and creative agility to help you achieve your social and environmental mission.
     actions:
       - label: Get started
         altText: ''